SevlaMare/TopStocks/README.md

 * [License](#license)

 ## Live Demo
-You can access a online version at:<br>
+You can access an online version at:<br>
 https://stock-catalogue.herokuapp.com/

 And video presentation: